SongW-SW/GRM/README.md

 bash
 ```

-The specific LLM for evaluation should be specified in the same bash file.

 ## Questions

 If you encounter any cases and need help, feel free to contact ```sw3wv@virginia.edu```.
 We are more than willing to help!